-BRASS COMPRESSION FITTING FOR COPPER TUBE
+BRASS COMPRESSION FITTINGS FOR COPPER TUBE

 - Traditional compression fittings have a separate sleeve, nut and insert, and are sold based on the outside diameter of the air or water tubing they are being used on.